Scientific Name

 Nymphaea alba is an aquatic flowering plant that grows in water up to 5 feet (1.5 m) deep.
 It likes large ponds and lakes.
 Leaves are up to 12 inches (30 cm) in diameter and take up a spread of 5 feet (1.5 m) per plant.

-The flowers are white, have many small stamens inside, and appear between June and September.
+The flowers are white, have many small stamens, and bloom between June and September.

-Like any other perennial, each different Water Lilies may have specific needs regarding their sunlight, soil, fertilization, water depth, and pruning requirements.
-When shopping for Water Lilies, be sure to check the requirements of that specific plant before you decide that you must have it!
+Like any other perennial, each type of Water Lily may have specific needs regarding sunlight, soil, fertilization, water depth, and pruning.
+When shopping for Water Lilies, be sure to check the specific plant's requirements before deciding you must have it!
 Generally, Water Lilies require a minimum of four to five hours of full sun each day to produce the most blooms.
-They should be planted in a large, wide pot using a slightly acidic mixture of clay and loam with a pH of 6.1-7.0.
+They should be planted in a large, wide pot using a slightly acidic clay-loam mixture with a pH of 6.1-7.0.
 Commercial potting mixes often contain float amendments, so if you use a commercial mix, be sure it is specifically for aquatic plants!
-Adding a few goldfish to your pond will take care of most insect pests that attack aquatic plants as well as devour mosquito larvae.
+Adding a few goldfish to your pond will take care of most insect pests that attack aquatic plants and devour mosquito larvae.

 See more at How to Grow and Care for Water Lilies.